PORT OF KOBE JAPAN INVITATION

 1945

-After the end of World War II, Allied forces seize the main port facilities of the Port of Kobe.
+With the end of World War II, the Allied Forces seized major port facilities of the Port of Kobe.

 1951